backgammon-java-ai/backg_java2012/README.txt

   In BlueJ you can instantiate "JBackgammon(false)" (boolean says whether networked or not) or use Safari or Firefox to browse JBackgammonApplet.html (Chrome doesn't work) or in terminal say "java JBackgammon" in this directory.
-(handy compile option:   javac -Xlint:unchecked JBackgammon.java
+Handy compile option:   javac -Xlint:unchecked JBackgammon.java
+There is a jar that works on mac if double-clicked.
+(The html page gets security exceptions re bluej core .jars.)

 AUTHORS:
 Original code from JBackgammon (http://jbackgammon.sf.net) [website nonexistent in 2012],